Will-J-Gale/GTA-Advanced-Lane-Finding/README.md

 8. Use polynomial fit to create curved lanes
 9. Warp image back to original shape and overlay on original image

-## Comments on algorithm
-While this algorithm can find lanes, it is not very robust.
-The example above shows that the algorithm works well on straight, high contrast roads.
-However, as soon as curves appear the algorithm breaks down.
-Moreover, when the colour of the road changes or shadows appear the algorithm struggles.
-Tweaking of parameters can combat this, however the algorithm cannot figure this out on its own

 ## Prerequisites
 1. GTA 5 + Mods
    * Script Hook V